Chinchorro mummies: Techniques

 Uhle categorized the types of mummification he saw into three categories: simple treatment, complex treatment, and mud-coated mummies.
 He believed that these occurred chronologically, the mummification process becoming more complex as time went on.
 Since then, archaeologists have expanded upon this explanation and have (for the most part) agreed upon the following types of mummification: natural, black, red, mud-coated and bandage mummies.
-Mummification can also be described as externally prepared mummies, internally prepared mummies (Egyptian Pharos), and reconstructed mummies (the Chinchorro), according to Andean Archaeologists.
-Further, it turns out that the types of mummification used overlap with each other, and mummies of different types have been found all in the same tomb.
-The two most common techniques used in Chinchorro mummification were the Black mummies and the Red mummies.
+Mummification can also be described as externally prepared mummies, internally prepared mummies (Egyptian Pharaohs), and reconstructed mummies (the Chinchorro), according to Andean Archaeologists.
+Further, it turns out that the types of mummification used overlap with each other, and mummies of different types have been found all in the same tomb.The two most common techniques used in Chinchorro mummification were the Black mummies and the Red mummies.

 Natural mummification

-Of the 282 Chinchorro mummies found thus far, 29% of them were results of the natural mummification process (7020 BC-1300 BCE).
+Of the 282 Chinchorro mummies found to date, 29% of them were results of the natural mummification process (7020–1300 BCE).
 In northern Chile, environmental conditions greatly favor natural mummification.
 The soil is very rich in nitrates which, when combined with other factors such as the aridity of the Atacama Desert, ensure organic preservation.
 Salts halt bacterial growth; the hot, dry conditions facilitate rapid desiccation, evaporating all bodily fluids of the corpses.
 Soft tissues, as a result, dry before they decay and a naturally preserved mummy is left.
 Even though the Chinchorro people did not mummify the bodies artificially, the bodies were still buried wrapped in reeds with grave goods.